Explore the city with this self-guided Kyoto walking tour around central Kyoto. Follow the marked route or pick attractions to suit your interests.

 This is the walking route we will take, you can open and save it in Google maps if you want to so you can view it offline on your phone or tablet.

 Kyoto walking tour route

 1. Nijo Castle

-The inner and outer moat are still in place and the extensive gardens are stunning in all seasons.
+The inner and outer moat is still in place and the extensive gardens are stunning in all seasons.
 Allow enough time to wander through the full complex, there’s plenty to see.
-Follow this link to read the full article for a more complete guide to Nijo Castle, it’s history and buildings.
+Follow this link to read the full article for a more complete guide to Nijo Castle, its history and its buildings.

 2. Nishjin Textile Centre